home

 I’m Looking for Energy Saving Tips and Tools

-As a homeowner or tenant, there are many things you can do to lower your energy consumption and save money every day.
-Please use this list of tips and tools to make your home as efficient as possible.
+As a homeowner, tenant, or small business owner there are many things you can do to lower your energy consumption and save money every day.
+Here is a list of tips and tools to help make your home as efficient as possible.

 • When purchasing a new refrigerator consider an ENERGY STAR® qualified model.
 ENERGY STAR fridges are 20% more energy efficient than a non-qualified model.